Salesman Sample Stoves / Toy & Child

 this such as building brand loalty, and I do not doubt it.
 This stove weighs in at 70 some pounds,

-measures over 24" across and I doubt anybody's grandpa
+measures over 24" across and I seriously doubt anybody's grandpa

 or distant relative was carting one around door to door peddling them